 In some countries, including Member States of the EU, or Japan, the pricing of prescription drugs is subject to governmental control.
 Additional countries may adopt similar approaches to the pricing of prescription drugs.
 In such countries, pricing negotiations with governmental authorities can take considerable time after receipt of regulatory approval for a product.
 In addition, there can be considerable pressure by governments and other stakeholders on prices and reimbursement levels, including as part of cost containment measures.
 Moreover, political, economic and regulatory developments may further complicate pricing negotiations, and pricing negotiations may continue after coverage and reimbursement have been obtained.
 Reference pricing used by various countries and parallel distribution, or arbitrage between low-priced and high-priced countries, can further reduce prices.
 In some countries, we may be required to conduct a clinical study or other studies that compare the cost-effectiveness of a product candidate to other available therapies in order to obtain or maintain reimbursement or pricing approval, which is time-consuming and costly.
-We cannot be sure that such prices and reimbursement levels within the country of publication and other countries.
-If pricing is set at unsatisfactory levels or if reimbursement of our products is unavailable or limited in scope or amount, our revenues from sales by us or our strategic partners and the potential profitability of our approved products or any future products, including vurtisiran, in those countries would be negatively affected.
+We cannot be sure that such prices and reimbursement will be acceptable to us or our strategic partners.
+Publication of discounts by third-party payors or authorities may lead to further pressure on the prices or reimbursement levels within the country of publication and other countries.
+If pricing is set at unsatisfactory levels or if reimbursement of our products or any future products, including vutrisiran, in those countries would be negatively affected.
 Another impact from the tightening pricing control could be felt from greater competition from less expensive generic or biosimilar products once the exclusivity expires; the governments have adopted policies to switch prescribed products to generic versions in order to cut the medical cost.